Resinchem/Ultimate-Bedside-Lamp/docs/lights.md

   <img src="images/lights_01.jpg" alt="Lighting Configuration Header">
 </p>

-To access the default configuration for the RGBW Light Bulb and the internal LED Strip, select the **Lights** option from the primary controller’s main menu.
+To access the default configurations for the RGBW Light Bulb and the LED Strip, select the **Lights** option from the primary controller’s main menu.

 ![Lighting Menu Access](images/lights_02.jpg)